-Are Any Dogs Hypoallergenic?
+Are Any Dog Breeds Hypoallergenic?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Thus, there is no clear scientific evidence to support a hypoallergenic species of dog.
+So, in a nutshell, there is no clear scientific evidence to support a hypoallergenic species of dog.